 When shopping for your locking tuners, make sure to consider these factors to ensure you buy the correct type for your guitar.

 The next feature to look for is the size of the shaft hole.
-This varies between guitars, and while there are options for installing bushings, or even routing out larger holes, if you buy a set with compatible dimensions you’ll save yourself the trouble of having to make permanent modifications to your guitar.
+This varies between guitars, and while there are options for installing bushings or even routing out larger holes, if you buy a set with compatible dimensions, you’ll save yourself the trouble of having to permanently modify your guitar.

-These locking tuners from Fender are the gold standard when it comes to Stratocaster machine heads.
-They are a simple drop in solution for most American and Mexican Stratocasters, which will ensure the easiest possible installation and the best possible fit.
-The design is classic Fender, with a polished chrome finish, and standard Strat style knobs.
+These locking tuners from Fender are the gold standard for Stratocaster machine heads.
+They are a simple drop-in solution for most American and Mexican Stratocasters, ensuring the best possible installation and fit.
+The design is classic Fender, with a polished chrome finish and standard Strat-style knobs.
 On the back, the tuning caps have a satin finish with the iconic Fender ‘F’ logo – so not only are you getting a simple installation with these tuners, but you’re also keeping the look as close to the original design as is possible, which is something a lot of Strat players appreciate.

 The locking mechanism is strong and simple to operate, and proves a huge tuning stability upgrade, even over American standard non-locking machines.
-They come with a staggered design, which helps to overcome the lack of break angle in the headstock, which is arguably only the biggest design flaws with Fender guitars.
-Having that improved break angle will benefit tone, playability, and also reduce the likelihood of strings breaking prematurely.
+They come with a staggered design, which helps overcome the lack of break angle in the headstock, arguably the biggest design flaw with Fender guitars.
+Having that improved break angle will benefit tone and playability, in addition to reducing the likelihood of strings breaking prematurely.

 Verdict: These Fender locking tuners are very well made, and the chrome finish is amongst the best on the market.
 The 18:1 ratio makes tuning a breeze and the tuning stability is rock solid.
 Strat players won’t be disappointed with the looks, and they’ll definitely be impressed with the speed of string changes.

-If you didn’t look at the back of the headstock you’d swear you were seeing the stock vintage pearloid keystone tuners, that’s how faithful these Kluson Revolution series locking tuners are to the Gibson deluxe machines.
-They offer direct drop in replacement for the stock die cast tuners, using the standard 2 screw mounting patter.
+If you didn’t look at the back of the headstock, you’d swear you were seeing the stock vintage pearloid keystone tuners; that’s how faithful these Kluson Revolution series locking tuners are to the Gibson deluxe machines.
+They offer a direct drop-in replacement for the stock die-cast tuners, using the standard 2-screw mounting pattern.
 Installation is about as easy as it gets with these machines.
-They will fit Gibson guitars and Epiphones fitted with the deluxe style tuners – this also applies to SGs and ES models, too.
+They will fit Gibson guitars and Epiphones fitted with the deluxe style tuners – this also applies to SG and ES models.
 The polished chrome finish looks great, and the knurled knob for the locking mechanism grips very well, even with sweaty hands.

-The Keystone knobs are solid, and finished in a beautiful translucent pearloid, true to the originals.
-They come with a 19:1 ratio, so while tuning isn’t as fast as some other machine heads, getting it dialed in perfectly is actually very easy to do.
+The Keystone knobs are solid and finished in a beautiful translucent pearloid, true to the originals.
+They come with a 19:1 ratio, so while tuning isn’t as fast as some machine heads, getting it dialed in perfectly is very easy.

-Gotoh are a widely respected name when it comes to aftermarket guitar hardware, and they show us why once again with these excellent vintage style locking tuners for your Telecaster.
-If you have an American or Mexican Tele and you already have the Kluson style 2 screw tuners, then these will drop right in with no modification required.
-They offer all the style that comes with these fantastic looking vintage tuners, but with the benefits of modern locking machines.
-Tuning ratio is a lightning fast 15:1, making for the quickest string changes you’ve ever had.
+Gotoh are a widely respected name when it comes to aftermarket guitar hardware, and they show us why once again with these excellent vintage-style locking tuners for your Telecaster.
+If you have an American or Mexican Tele and you already have the Kluson style two screw tuners, then these will drop right in with no modification required.
+They offer all the style that comes with these fantastic-looking vintage tuners but with the benefits of modern locking machines.
+The tuning ratio is a lightning-fast 15:1, making for the quickest string changes you’ve ever had.

 This is not a staggered set, so you will need to keep your string tree(s) on the headstock, but the GBE machines are specially labeled as they have a smaller opening to assist with string security for the smaller unwound strings.

 Paul Reed Smith designed and developed his very own locking machine head back in 1985, and these PRS SE locking tuning machines are direct descendants of that original design.
-THE PRS SE series are some of the finest mid range guitars around, and by upgrading yours with these direct drop in locking tuners, you can make it even finer!
-To look at, you might not even know that these are locking tuners.
+THE PRS SE series are some of the finest mid-range guitars around, and by upgrading yours with these direct drop-in locking tuners, you can make it even finer!
+To look at you might not even know that these are locking tuners.
 The sealed gearing makes them look just like the stock machines, turning your PRS into a stealth hot rod.
-Being PRS, they are tailor made to fit, and installation is super straight forward, plus all required hardware comes in the set, so no need to purchase anything new.
+Being PRS, they are tailor-made to fit, and installation is super straightforward, plus all required hardware comes in the set, so there is no need to purchase anything new.

 Verdict: Many players flock to PRS for their beautiful designs and awesome performance, so by upgrading your PRS SE with these PRS SE locking tuners, you’ll keep the look, but you’ll enhance the performance even further.
 They’re simple to fit, they make string changes simple, and you’ll keep pitch longer than ever before.

-They are equipped with an 18:1 worm gear, which strikes a great balance between stability and tuning precision.
+They are equipped with an 18:1 worm gear, which gets right into the pocket for both stability and tuning precision.
 This is a 6 in line setup with 25/64” posts (10mm), so they should be compatible with most Ibanez guitars, as well as many other brands making Super Strat style guitars.

-Hipshot is one of the hottest companies around making locking tuners for guitars, so anybody playing a 7 string will be pleased to know that their incredible Grip-Lock tuners are available for a 3×4 configuration in a pack of 7 (no need to worry about buying a 6 pack and an individual!)
+Hipshot is one of the hottest companies around making locking tuners for guitars, so anybody playing a 7-string will be pleased to know that their incredible Grip-Lock tuners are available for a 3×4 configuration in a pack of 7 (no need to worry about buying a six pack and an individual!)

 They are finished in a gorgeous gloss black, and quite unusually for a locking tuner, they feature open gears at the back.
 The ratio is 18:1, making them great all round tuners.
 This is a non-staggered set.

-Because they are purpose made as a 7 string set, they are designed to accommodate large strings up to 0.080” – something to bear in mind if you were considering buying 7 individual tuners instead.
-Installing these Hipshot Grip Locks means you’ll avoid having through the pain of retrofitting a Floyd Rose, or if you already have one, you’ll be able to ditch the locking nut, a component notorious for its tone killing properties.
+Because they are purpose-made as a 7-string set, they are designed to accommodate large strings up to 0.080” – something to bear in mind if you were considering buying 7 individual tuners instead.
+Installing these Hipshot Grip Locks means you’ll avoid going through the pain of retrofitting a Floyd Rose, or if you already have one, you’ll be able to ditch the locking nut, a component notorious for its tone-killing properties.

-This is a (mostly) universal fit set, so regardless of make or model you should be able to install these tuners.
-There may, however, be some drilling or routing involved, depending on the recipient guitar.
-The posts are standard 10mm, and they do come with required hardware for installation, including a universal mounting plate.
+This is a (mostly) universal fit set, so regardless of make or model, you should be able to install these tuners.
+However, some drilling or routing may be involved, depending on the recipient guitar.
+The posts are standard 10mm and come with required hardware for installation, including a universal mounting plate.

-Verdict: The Hipshot Grip-Lock 7 string set are superb locking tuners designed to fit pretty much any 7 string guitar with a 3×4 setup, including models from Jackson, Schecter, and Ibanez.
-Their tuning stability is phenomenal thanks to the quality Hipshot Grip Lock mechanical clamping system.
+Verdict: The Hipshot Grip-Lock 7 string set are superb locking tuners designed to fit pretty much any 7-string guitar with a 3×4 setup, including models from Jackson, Schecter, and Ibanez.
+Thanks to the quality Hipshot Grip Lock mechanical clamping system, their tuning stability is phenomenal.

-Tuning stability with these machines, especially when installed on an acoustic guitar is peerless.
-Because there’s very little external influence like tremolo, once your strings are installed and locked down, they are going nowhere, which means you tune once, and stay there until it’s time to switch out the strings.
+Tuning stability with these machines, especially when installed on an acoustic guitar, is peerless.
+Because there’s very little external influence like tremolo, once your strings are installed and locked down, they are going nowhere, so you tune once and stay there until it’s time to switch out the strings.

 Verdict: Don’t discount locking tuners for acoustic guitars.
 Having that tuning stability upgrade is a huge difference maker, and of course, anybody who performs live will definitely enjoy the improvement in string change times should you happen to snap one while playing.
 These Grover Roto Grips are unquestionably the best locking tuners for any acoustic guitar!

-Locking tuners are one of the first serious upgrade a lot of guitarists plan to make, and that goes for players who are using anything from budget imported guitars, right through to premium “Made in USA” examples.
+Locking tuners are one of the first serious upgrades many guitarists plan to make, and that goes for players who are using anything from budget imported guitars right through to premium “Made in USA” examples.
 There is no better way to improve tuning stability or reduce the time it takes to change a string than by installing a set of locking machine heads.
-Not only will the overall playability and performance of your guitar improve, in many cases these tuners can provide an aesthetic upgrade, too.
+Not only will your guitar’s overall playability and performance improve, but in many cases, these tuners can provide an aesthetic upgrade, too.